apala-1/walkthroughs/oliCyber  /web_app /Web_10_HTTP_il_metodo_OPTIONS.md

 and got the flag.

-We are **allowed** to use other methods like `GET`, `HEAD`, `OPTIONS`, But we used the oned that were not allowed.
+We are **allowed** to use other methods like `GET`, `HEAD`, `OPTIONS`, But we used the ones that were not allowed.